kevindelord/kevindelord.github.io/_posts/2016-06-06-provisioning-profiles.md

 $> git push origin YOU_BRANCH
 {% endhighlight lineanchors %}

-3. Create a Pull Request on Github !

 ## Try it out !

-If you successfully arrived to this point, just try to build the build jobs and release new versions :blush:
+If you successfully arrived to this point, just try to build and release new versions :blush: